***Last updated June 20th, 2026***

 - Optimize Affiliate Links: Use clear, descriptive anchor text for your links.
 Cloak affiliate links if allowed, and always disclose relationships honestly.
 Make sure that you look at the policy of each affiliate program, some (like Amazon), have very specific wording for the affiliate disclosure, others are happy as long as you remain FTC compliant.

-Getting these basics right will help you earn authority and trust while improving your chances of ranking for valuable keywords.
+Getting these basics right will help you earn authority and trust, while improving your chances of ranking for valuable keywords.
 Also, keep networking with fellow affiliate marketers—online forums and communities can clue you in to the latest changes and effective tactics for your niche.
+Plus, it’s always nice to have some like-minded and supportive people in your corner!

 Don’t Overlook These Affiliate SEO Considerations